olulesi/sei-project-4/README.md

 Regarding the styling of the app [Bulma CSS frame work](https://bulma.io/) was used mainly as well as it’s [extensions](https://bulma.io/extensions/)

-Regarding the animations I used framer motion for the slide in on the kanban view.
+Regarding the animations I used framer motion for the slide in on the kanban view and I also used key frame animations for the transitions into each page as well.

 ```
  <motion.div